jbannick/hellokata-java/src/modules/hellomodulesusingmodlib/README.md

 The console should display:

-Hello Log4J2 Modularized!
+Hello Modules using a Modularized Library!
-05:05:10.796 [main] INFO  kata.app.HelloLog4J2Mod - This is an information entry
+12:12:52.890 [main] INFO  kata.app.HelloModulesUsingModLib - This is an information entry
-05:05:10.800 [main] DEBUG kata.app.HelloLog4J2Mod - This is a debugging entry
+12:12:53.053 [main] DEBUG kata.app.HelloModulesUsingModLib - This is a debugging entry
-05:05:10.800 [main] WARN  kata.app.HelloLog4J2Mod - This is a warning entry
+12:12:53.053 [main] WARN  kata.app.HelloModulesUsingModLib - This is a warning entry
-05:05:10.800 [main] ERROR kata.app.HelloLog4J2Mod - This is an error entry
+12:12:53.054 [main] ERROR kata.app.HelloModulesUsingModLib - This is an error entry
 A file named hellolog4j2.log should be written to your ./logs directory.
 Note that, by default, Log4J2 appends to existing log files.